Worried about money?

 Better for professionals

-This new way of working will strengthen information sharing between professionals.
-It will also free up social workers time enabling them to spend more time working with families and less time on administration.
+This way of working strengthens information sharing between professionals.
+It also frees up social workers time enabling them to spend more time working with families and less time on administration.

 In other areas of the country that have implemented the Family Safeguarding Model, children's social care practitioners report that this way of working increases their motivation and job satisfaction.
 Support is offered to families using a technique called Motivational Interviewing.
 This is designed to empower and engage parents to make the positive changes needed to achieve improved outcomes for their children and their own wellbeing.